 I am a political scientist by training, holding both a Bachelor's degree in Political Science and a Master's degree in International Affairs.
 Additionally, I earned a Certificate in Conservation Biology from Columbia University.
 My career has involved extensive research experience, including publishing papers in academic journals and working with various international organizations, including the United Nations.

 Since transitioning to teaching, I have completed a STEM Education Leadership Certificate offered by Teachers College of Columbia University, in partnership with the US Satellite Laboratory.
 The training included various NASA STEM content developed under a Space Act Agreement.
+I am currently taking Robotics Certification courses through Carnegie Mellon University's Robotics Academy.
 My deep passion for learning drives me to continually explore new fields and seek opportunities to challenge myself.
 I am eager to offer my expertise across various disciplines and to integrate my knowledge into developing an interdisciplinary and holistic approach to STEM education.
 I look forward to sharing my passion for learning and teaching with the students!